ggeorgovassilis/fauxjsp/README.md

 Yes.
 In short:
 - a. there aren't that many (I only know of two, [Oracle JSP](https://docs.oracle.com/cd/B10501_01/java.920/a96657/orajspov.htm) and [Jasper](https://tomcat.apache.org/tomcat-6.0-doc/jasper-howto.html))
-- b. it's much faster for development and reduces application start times compared to other implementations because it interprets JSP rather than compiling it to byte code
+- b. it's much faster during development than other implementations because it interprets JSP rather than compiling it to byte code
 - c. no memory leaks, more robust, more precise and helpful error messages for syntax- and runtime errors
 - d. extensible
+- e. if compliance and performance are not a top priority, it comes with a few neat features not available with standard JSP such as loading tagfiles and JSPs from the classpath.

 For most of you cool dudes JSP is horribly out of fashion, but I like using it for prototyping and [tagfiles](http://docs.oracle.com/javaee/1.4/tutorial/doc/JSPTags5.html).
 Sadly and surprisingly, not many people know about tagfiles despite them being a well-supported and mature technique for creating reusable web UI components.

 Starting a JSP-heavy application is slow because other JSP implementations will first compile JSP and tagfiles to java source code, then to byte code and then to machine code.
 Also, when making changes to JSP files, the entire process has to be repeated which slows down development.
 At some point you'll even get unexplainable compile errors, class loading errors, run out of memory and the likes, you'll know you've had enough and you'll restart the servlet container.

-Fauxjsp implements a JSP interpreter and a [JSP servlet](https://github.com/ggeorgovassilis/fauxjsp/blob/master/src/main/java/fauxjsp/servlet/JspServlet.java) which reads JSP files and interprets them on the fly, skipping compilation altogether.
+fauxjsp implements a JSP interpreter and a [JSP servlet](https://github.com/ggeorgovassilis/fauxjsp/blob/master/src/main/java/fauxjsp/servlet/JspServlet.java) which reads JSP files and interprets them on the fly, skipping compilation altogether.
 This brings the benefit of instant page reloads, fast application start times and robustness (no classloader fiddling!) but, obviously, the generated JSP pages are slower under load than the standard implementation and thus fauxjsp shouldn't be used for production.

 Currently implemented features: